Hospice Nurse

 • Supported nursing staff in delivering high-quality care to patients

-See above for some of the pitfalls to avoid with your resume work experience section.
+The example above can give you some idea of what not to include in your resume work experience section.
 Ineffective work experience sections tend to focus too much on everyday responsibilities over skills and achievements.
 If you use vague descriptions of activities and fail to back up your achievements with evidence, you're likely to fail to make an impact on the reader.

 Education